jiancchen/SlateAi/development-docs/mlb/runbooks/clean-public-slate-runbook.md

 6. Warehouse supplemental model context:
    - ESPN pitcher splits.
    - StatMuse starter-vs-team year-by-year history.
+   - FantasyInfoCentral Weather/HRForce with `npm run data:warehouse:mlb-fic-weather -- --date YYYY-MM-DD` so HR, O/U, and team-total reads have same-day park/weather carry context.
+The source is `https://www.fantasyinfocentral.com/mlb/weather/`; store it before model generation.
+Treat HRForce >= 1.4 as support/warning, not a standalone promotion reason.
    - FantasyInfoCentral Daily Matchups with `npm run data:warehouse:mlb-fic-daily-matchups -- --date YYYY-MM-DD` so H+R+RBI clean-board promotions have same-day BvP AB/AVG/OPS context.
 The fetch URL must include the date parameter, `https://www.fantasyinfocentral.com/mlb/daily-matchups?date=YYYY-MM-DD`; do not warehouse today's page under a prior slate date.
+     - The FIC matchup warehouse also stores same-row HRF, qAB%, HH%, hits, 2B/3B, HR, BB, AVG, OBP, and OPS.
+Only apply BvP adjustment pressure when the hitter has at least 5 career AB against the listed pitcher.
+   - FantasyInfoCentral Umpire Factors with `npm run data:warehouse:mlb-fic-umpire-factors -- --date YYYY-MM-DD`.
+This stores historical umpire favors, games, Hits/G, BB/G, SO/G, score environment, home advantage, BA, OBP, and OPS.
+It is profile context only until joined to an exact home-plate assignment.
+   - TheCapper MLB home-plate umpire context with `npm run data:warehouse:mlb-umpires -- --date YYYY-MM-DD`, then audit it with `npm run data:audit:mlb-umpires -- --date YYYY-MM-DD`.
+This writes a raw page snapshot, daily umpire profiles, and game-level assignment rows.
+Only rows with `date_match_status='exact'` may be used for game/pitcher-K adjustments; if TheCapper serves stale matchups, keep the fetch as `partial` and treat it as a source coverage gap.
+   - FanGraphs/RosterResource reliever context with `npm run data:warehouse:mlb-fangraphs-bullpen-depth -- --date YYYY-MM-DD --team all`.
+This stores the daily bullpen role ladder, structured recent usage, enriched RP roster rows, team RP rankings, recent transactions, closer-depth hierarchy, and closer-page leverage usage.
+Use it as bullpen availability/role context first; do not promote it into RP36 scoring until it has been backtested against actual reliever usage.
+See [mlb-reliever-daily-warehouse-runbook.md](/Users/jcchen/Documents/New%20project/development-docs/mlb/runbooks/mlb-reliever-daily-warehouse-runbook.md:1).
+   - Generate the additive relief/K shadow addendum after bullpen and umpire warehousing with `npm run data:generate:mlb-shadow-addendums -- --dates YYYY-MM-DD`.
+The addendum may annotate, rank, and explain ML shape and pitcher K rows, but it must not remove picks from the value board.
+Umpire adjustments require exact date/game matches; bullpen context may be used when all teams are covered.
    - RP36 reliever shadow and bridge-chain context.
    - hitter lineup split snapshots after the generated lineup board exists.
 7. Generate the M2 day files and prop artifacts.